A Neural-embedded Choice Model: TasteNet-MNL Modeling Taste Heterogeneity with Flexibility and Interpretability: Literature Review

-Compared to the popular definition, we emphasize the \textbf{credibility} of the economic indicators and interpretability at the \textbf{disaggregated} (both model and choice-maker) level.
-By ``credible'', we mean the answer should conform with a set of prior knowledge, for example, non-positive choice elasticity regarding cost and non-positive values of time.
-However, prior knowledge can change over time and vary across application contexts.
+\textit{A model is interpretable if, at the disaggregated level, it can provide credible answers to ``what will happen if'' questions}.
+We emphasize the \textbf{credibility} of the economic indicators and interpretability at the \textbf{disaggregated} (both model and choice-maker) level.
+By ``credible'', we mean the answer should conform with a set of prior knowledge, for example, non-positive choice elasticity regarding cost and non-positive value-of-time.
+Prior knowledge may change over time and vary across application contexts.

-A fundamental challenge for a neural network to be interpretable is that many networks may exist that fit the data equally well; but not all can draw reasonable behavior insights.
-We propose imposing special structure and constraints that reflect expert knowledge on a neural network.
-We show the proposed model obtains reasonable behavioral indicators at the disaggregated level; and that predictability does not necessarily come at the cost of interpretability.
+The main interpretability difficulty for neural networks arises from the fact that many NNs can fit the data equally well, but not all can provide realistic behavior interpretations.
+To improve interpretability, we design a hybrid structure consisting of a neural network and an MNL, and add parameter constraints to reflect expert knowledge.
+We show that TasteNet-MNL can obtain realistic behavioral indicators at the disaggregated level, and that predictability does not necessarily come at the cost of interpretability.